Multiplicities of Representations in Algebraic Families: Homological algebra

 For any (unital but possibly noncommutative) ring $A$, denote by $\Mod_A$ (resp. $K(A)$) the category of left $A$-modules (resp. complexes of $A$-modules).
-The derived category $(D(A),q)$ consists a category $D(A)$ with a functor $q: K(A)\to D(A)$ such that any functor $F:\ K(A)\to\CC$ which sends quasi-isomorphisms to isomorphisms factors through $q: K(A)\to D(A)$.
-We usually simply denote the derived category by $D(A)$.
+The derived category $(D(A),q)$ consists a category $D(A)$ with a functor $q: K(A)\to D(A)$ such that any functor $F:\ K(A)\to\CC$ (to any category) which sends quasi-isomorphisms to isomorphisms factors uniquely through $q: K(A)\to D(A)$ (see \cite[Chapter III, Section 2]{GM03}).
+We usually denote the derived category by $D(A)$.
 The tensor product and Hom functor on $\Mod_A$ admit derived version on $D(A)$ (see \cite[Chapter 15]{SP} for $A$ commutative and \cite{Ye12} for general $A$).
 In particular, we record that \begin{itemize} \item for any $A$-algebra $A^\prime$, viewed as a left $A^\prime$-module and right $A$-module, the tensor product functor

 has the derived version Note that if $M\in D(A)$ is represented by a bounded above complex $P^\bullet\in K(A)$ of projective $A$-modules, $A^\prime\otimes^L_A M$ is represented by $A^\prime\otimes_A P^\bullet$; \item for any $N\in \Mod_A$, the functor has the derived version